inkoalawetrust/Military-Vehicles-Pack/README.md

 # NOTE:
 ***It is HIGHLY RECOMMENDED that you use this mod with my [Smart Marine](https://github.com/inkoalawetrust/Smart-Marines/) mod, if you don't, the MVP will fall back to spawning [the default crappy ZDoom marines](https://zdoom.org/wiki/Classes:ScriptedMarine) instead for vehicles that drop soldiers.
 I am not liable for any frustrating and moronic behavior they (ZDoom marines) exhibit, and DO NOT REPORT ANY BUGS UNLESS THE SMART MARINES ARE ALSO INCLUDED OR LOADED ALONGSIDE YOUR PROJECT !***

-Any mention of marines from now on will be about my own marine NPCs from now on.
+Any mention of marines from now on will be about my own marine NPCs.

 ![](https://i.imgur.com/0gp5Wz0.png)